Profiles in (Everyday) Courage

 However, in daily life, opportunities to be physically courageous like this are rare.
 And frankly, unlike Gassama, nicknamed by media “The Spiderman of Paris,” most of us would be at a loss to scale more than a few flights of stairs when the elevator goes kaput.

-However, every day, we’re presented with opportunities to show social courage—to stand up for ourselves and our interests at work and in our personal lives.
-Unfortunately, if you’re like many of us, you let fear take over, and you treat many of these challenges not as the opportunities they often are but as social deathtraps you must avoid at all cost.
+The thing is, every day, we’re presented with opportunities to show social courage—to stand up for ourselves and our interests at work and in our personal lives.
+Unfortunately, if you’re like many of us, you let fear take over, and you treat many of these challenges not as the opportunities they often are, but as social deathtraps you must avoid at all costs.

-In fact, you don’t have to let fear be the boss of you.
-To put it another way, the fact that you have a fear should not be considered a good enough reason to listen to it and let it dictate your behavior.
+In fact, as I write in my "science-help" book "Unf*ckology: A Field Guide to Living with Guts and Confidence," you don’t have to let fear be the boss of you.
+To put it another way, the fact that you feel fear should not be considered a good enough reason to listen to it and let it dictate your behavior.

 In fairness to fear, it has been our faithful guide and physical protector throughout human history—rising up to get us to rethink taking that shortcut through the dark woods or a sketchy alley.